 But the practical me asked some landscapers down the street for a jump.

 Then, after not being able to start my car AGAIN after the next walk I asked another nice stranger for some help.

 So, thank you good samaritans of Montgomery County, MD your engines saved me.

 To make a longer story a little shorter … it cost $960 to repair the battery issue.

-The joy of making my last student loan payment (even though it was a month behind schedule) was overshadowed by an insanely large new bill.
-Booo.
+The joy of making my last student loan payment and becoming self-employed was overshadowed by an insanely large new bill.